 If the congregational property is to be sold, a portion of the sales may also be designated for the ongoing maintenance of the cemetery.
 If the cemetery is part of the congregational property, it may be necessary to sever the land in order to be able to sell the congregational property.
 It is important to check local legislation around this; do not assume it is a simple transaction.
+Regional Council (Property Committee) permission is required.
+(See Appendix A and B)

 Congregations must ensure a decision is made about the Cemetery and its oversight before it disbands.
-The Regional Council will need to approve the arrangements.
+The Regional Council will need to be informed about the arrangements.

-Note: There is Provincial Legislation in the Province of:
+Note: There is Provincial Legislation in the Province of Nova Scotia